 The Equality Institute (EQI) is a global research and creative agency working to advance gender equality and prevent violence against women and girls.
 We work with clients and collaborators to develop research, guide policies and programmes, and design creative campaigns to incite social change across the world.

 Along the way, we’ve discovered that it’s absolutely possible to do work you deeply care about and look after yourself in the process.
-We’ve learnt (sometimes the hard way) that empowering people to find their own sense of balance across life’s competing needs and priorities, and encouraging a holistic sense of wellbeing, is vital to a healthy and happy workplace, and the lifestyles and relationships that it encompasses.
+We’ve learnt that encouraging a holistic sense of wellbeing is vital to a healthy and happy workplace.

 Our approach to change